vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/migrations.md

 }
 ```

- Save the contract in the contracts folder and make new file in migrations folder.
-We have a name convention for the migrations.
-We have number **(1,2,3)**, this is the order of execution, **1** - will run first, **2** - will run after that etc. etc. underscore and the name of the script.
+ Save the contract in the `contracts` folder and make new file in the `migrations` folder.
+We have a naming convention for the migrations; we have a sequential number (1,2,3...) - this is the order of execution, **1** - will run first, **2** - will run after that etc., then underscore and the name of the script.
- e.g `2_deply_simple_storage.js`
+For example, `2_deploy_simple_storage.js`

   ```js
 var SimpleStorage = artifacts.require("./SimpleStorage");